 Makita Sub Compact Rotary Hammer Review Value

-Looking around online you can find this tool for about $350 which is a steal.
+The Home Depot has the bare tool for about $220 which isn’t a bad deal for this type of tool.
+If you want the full kit, you will pay about $350 which is a steal.
 You get the tool, two 2Ah batteries, a charger and a bag.
 Yes, $350 is a big investment but if you are drilling smaller diameter holes and want to stay with one battery platform and lose the cord, how can you argue with $350?

 Also, think about how many times you use your hammer drill for concrete holes.
 Sure a hammer drill will work but in the long run, you end up burning the tool out for multiple concrete holes.

 Makita Sub Compact Rotary Hammer Final Thoughts

 Bottom line, I love this tool and so happy to see Makita expanding their sub compact line of tools.
 Being able to stick with one battery platform is awesome.
 You can truly buy tools designed around your needs with the Makita platform.
 If you are looking for a compact rotary hammer that is lightweight, yet it’s still powerful, take a look at the Makita XRH06RB.